Beans Recipe – High-Protein

 make ahead

-• To freeze: Store the cooked beans in freezer bags for easy access.
+To freeze: Store the cooked beans in freezer bags for easy access.
 Frozen cooked beans can last up to several weeks.

 Frequently Asked Questions

-What is the best method to cook beans?
+What is the healthiest bean to eat?

-Savory High Protein Beans
+High Protein Beans

 Prep Time 10 minutes